Full Guide to North Notts Pubs

 - Bluebell Inn

-A traditional village pub with 3 letting rooms.
-Inside is a lounge bar where food is served and a tap room with a pool table.
-Three changing Real Ales, often local breweries, normally on tap.
+A traditional village pub with three letting rooms.
+The pub has a lounge bar where food is served and a tap room with a pool table.
+Three changing real ales, usually local breweries, are served.
 The pub has gained a good reputation for the quality of the food and the beers.
 Outside there is a large car park and a fenced and partly covered seating area.
 Wednesday night is quiz night.